fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 ### Geospatial Feature

-From MongoDB documentation, I gather that I should index the `"pos"` field with the parameter `"2d"`.
+From MongoDB documentation[^Geospatial], I gather that I should index the `"pos"` field with the parameter `"2d"`.
 Then I can use the `"$near"` operator to perform proximity search.

+[^Geospatial]: Create a 2d Index.
+In _MongoDB_.
+Retrieved October 28, 2016, from <https://docs.mongodb.com/v3.2/tutorial/build-a-2d-index/>

 ###### Creating geospatial index on the 'pos' field.
 ```mongo